lwriedt/lwriedt.github.io/AI_Definition.md

 The consequences are two fold.

-The easiness and speed creates opportunities to use AI technology even more for helpful applications for transport, security, autonomuous machines, customer support, client advice and much more.
+The easiness and speed creates opportunities to use AI technology even more for helpful applications for transport, security, autonomous machines, customer support, client advice and much more.
 AI is a powerful tool that can be used in many ways for the greater good.

-It also provides opportunity for sloppy low-quaality development causing systems with hidden racial, gender or society class biases, and directlly criminal activities like money laundering, financial fraud or uncontrolled uses in millitary grade weapons.
+It also provides opportunity for sloppy low-quality development causing systems with hidden racial, gender or society class biases, and directly criminal activities like money laundering, financial fraud or uncontrolled uses in military grade weapons.
 AI is a powerful tool that an be used in many bad ways, unintentionally or intentionally harming us all.

 **(C) Lars Wriedt, May 2023**